Getting Started

 Updating `~/work/Hurst.jl/Hurst.jl/docs/Manifest.toml`

 1 dependency precompiled but a different version is currently loaded.
-Restart julia to access the new version
+Restart julia to access the new version.
+Otherwise, loading dependents of this package may trigger further precompilation to work with the unexpected version.

 Get some data